zysno1/Wan2.1-Enhanced/README.md

 ## 🔥 Latest News!!

-* Mar 3, 2025: 👋 Wan2.1's T2V and I2V have been integrated into Diffusers ([T2V](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/wan/pipeline_wan.py) | [I2V](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/wan/pipeline_wan_i2v.py)).
+* Mar 3, 2025: 👋 **Wan2.1**'s T2V and I2V have been integrated into Diffusers ([T2V](https://huggingface.co/docs/diffusers/main/en/api/pipelines/wan#diffusers.WanPipeline) | [I2V](https://huggingface.co/docs/diffusers/main/en/api/pipelines/wan#diffusers.WanImageToVideoPipeline)).
 Feel free to give it a try!
-* Feb 27, 2025: 👋 Wan2.1 has been integrated into [ComfyUI](https://comfyanonymous.github.io/ComfyUI_examples/wan/).
+* Feb 27, 2025: 👋 **Wan2.1** has been integrated into [ComfyUI](https://comfyanonymous.github.io/ComfyUI_examples/wan/).
 Enjoy!
-* Feb 25, 2025: 👋 We've released the inference code and weights of Wan2.1.
+* Feb 25, 2025: 👋 We've released the inference code and weights of **Wan2.1**.

+## Community Works
+If your work has improved **Wan2.1** and you would like more people to see it, please inform us.
+- [TeaCache](https://github.com/ali-vilab/TeaCache) now supports **Wan2.1** acceleration, capable of increasing speed by approximately 2x.
+Feel free to give it a try!
+- [DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio) provides more support for **Wan2.1**, including video-to-video, FP8 quantization, VRAM optimization, LoRA training, and more.
+Please refer to [their examples](https://github.com/modelscope/DiffSynth-Studio/tree/main/examples/wanvideo).

 ## 📑 Todo List